 The Gothic Lolita (left) appears to be a fan of a complete black look or Kuro Lolita.
 It is possible the Japanese brand she is clad in could be Moi-meme-Moitie, Mana's famous Gothic Lolita brand.
 When compared to the other Gothic Lolita (right) appears to be a fan of a more 'old school' Gothic Lolita style.
 She is clearly a fan of the old school combination of a black x white coordinate, with the primary color being black.
-A possible brand for her could be Alice and the Pirates or Baby, the Stars Shine Bright.
+A possible brand for her could be Alice and the Pirates or BTSSB.

 Who would have guessed that both of these films would choose our particular Japanese street fashion to be chosen to be represented?
 Additionally, the interaction is a positive one of awe and interest from both characters, rather than a reaction of repulsion.

-It appears as if Lolita fashion is now another celebrated aspect of the thriving pulse of Tokyo!
+It appears as if lolita fashion is now another celebrated aspect of the thriving pulse of Tokyo!

-This is the account of one young woman and her passion for Lolita Fashion.
+This is the account of one woman and her passion for lolita Fashion.